Is Your New Skincare Working? Skin Purging vs. Product Reactions

 Just because an ingredient is natural doesn’t mean it’s gentle.
 Always check how your skin reacts to new components, especially in high formulas.

-When your skin starts acting up, it can be hard to pinpoint the cause.
-Here’s how to identify whether a new product is responsible:
+When you notice visible changes in your skin’s appearance, it can be hard to pinpoint the cause.
+Here is how to identify whether a new product is responsible:

 Stop using the suspected product.
 If your skin starts improving within a few days of removing it, that’s a good sign you found the cause.